-The African American Community Council helps design the Arizona experience so that 100 percent of our students have the opportunity to integrate and apply their knowledge through real-world experiential learning.
+The Black Advisory Council helps design the Arizona experience so that 100 percent of our students have the opportunity to integrate and apply their knowledge through real-world experiential learning.
 Our strategic emphasis is on equipping juniors and seniors with real-world experiences that foster career empowerment, cultural competency, and creative collaboration skills for a world of difference.
-Within this area, council members focus on the national educational crisis in recruiting, retaining, and graduating Black male students.
+Within this area, council members focus on the national educational crisis in recruiting, retaining and graduating Black male students.

-We are committed to serving as a communications conduit between Southern Arizona’s African American communities and the UA.
+We are committed to serving as a communications conduit between Southern Arizona’s Black communities and the UA.
 We also value and welcome your input.
 Please email your questions, suggestions, or comments.

 - Serve as a resource to help the UA increase the number of African American faculty and administrators.

 - Plan for the African American Advisory Council’s Annual UA Fall Welcome Event.